Utah governor becomes latest to veto transgender sports ban

 Banning transgender kids from competition, their advocates argue, would have little impact on sports but would send a wider, deeply painful message to already vulnerable kids that they don’t belong in an important piece of American school culture.

-But supporters of a ban argue, amid growing transgender visibility, more players could soon be in girls leagues around the country and eventually dominate and change the nature of girls sports.
+Supporters of a ban argue, amid growing transgender visibility, more players could soon be in girls leagues around the country and eventually dominate, changing the nature of girls sports.

-In Utah, the ban was introduced less than four hours before lawmakers were set to adjourn for the year, upending a year of negotiations over alternative requirements framed as a compromise.
+In Utah, the ban was introduced less than four hours before lawmakers were set to adjourn for the session, upending a year of negotiations over alternative requirements framed as a compromise.
 Those requirements would have allowed transgender kids to play after getting approval from a government-appointed commission.
-Gov. Spencer Cox was on board, but the measure struggled to win support from social conservatives or LGBTQ advocates.
+Cox was on board, but the measure struggled to win support from either social conservatives or the LGBTQ advocacy group Equality Utah.

-Sue Robbins, who serves on the Equality Utah Transgender Advisory Council, said the last-minute change came as a blow.
+Sue Robbins, who serves on the group’s Transgender Advisory Council, said the last-minute change came as a blow.
 “We were trying to find a middle ground,” she said.
 “Then all of a sudden this comes about ... it was kind of crushing.”

 For one Utah woman whose 13-year-old transgender child loves sports, it was brutal.
 “I still don’t think they understand what it means and how much those kids have to overcome, to even get to the point of competing,” said the mother, who The Associated Press agreed not to name to avoid identifying her daughter.